+13 True Wind Speed

-The True Wind Speed with respect to the vessel, calculated by the display taking into account the vessels speed through the water.
-Both Apparent Wind Speed, Angle and Boat Speed must be available on the network for this calculation.
-P14 True Wind Angle
+The true wind speed with respect to the vessel, calculated by the display taking into account the vessels speed through the water.
+Both Apparent Wind Speed, Angle and Boat Speed must be available for this calculation.
+14 True Wind Angle

-The True Wind Angle with respect to the vessel, calculated by the display taking into account the vessels speed through the water.
-Both Apparent Wind Speed, Angle and Boat Speed must be available on the network for this calculation.
-P15 True Wind Direction
+The true wind angle with respect to the vessel, calculated by the display taking into account the vessels speed through the water.
+Apparent Wind Speed, Angle and Boat Speed must be available for this calculation.
+15 True Wind Direction

-The Actual Wind Direction over the water, calculated by the display taking into account the vessels speed through the water and compass heading.
-Apparent Wind Speed, Direction and Compass Heading must be available on the network for this calculation.

-P16 Beaufort Wind Strength
+The true wind direction over the water, calculated by the display taking into account the vessels speed through the water and compass heading.
+Apparent Wind Speed, Angle and Compass Heading must be available for this calculation.
+16 Beaufort Wind Strength

-The Actual Wind Speed over the water displayed using the Beaufort scale, calculated by the display taking into account the vessels speed through the water and compass heading.
-Apparent Wind Speed, Direction and Compass Heading must be available on the network for this calculation.
-P17 Wind Shift.
-Head or Lift
+The actual wind speed over the water displayed using the Beaufort scale, calculated by the display taking into account the vessels speed through the water and compass heading.
+Apparent Wind Speed, Angle and Compass Heading must be available for this calculation.
+17 Wind Shift, Head or Lift

-D.JD Indicates changes in the wind against a compass heading.
+Indicates changes in the wind against a compass heading.
 Spotting these wind changes is the key to fast sailing upwind.
-The system automatically detects the mean wind direction by averaging over a time period of 2 minutes to 60 minutes (this time period can be changed in setup).
-However, to manually overide this automatic calculation and set the mean wind direction: - 1.
-If a Wind Transmitter is included in your Micronet system then simply press the O button; (the current wind direction is stored as the mean wind direction and displayed for 5 seconds during which time the c and b buttons may be used to adjust the value.)
-If the mean wind direction changes, press again. - 2.
-If you do not have a Wind Transmitter included, sail close hauled and press the n button then tack and, once close hauled, press the o button again.
-If the mean wind direction changes then the instrument may be updated press and holding the constant button while sailing on port tack. the sailing on starboard tack or the button while head to wind See Raymarine's "Using wind shifts to your advantage" sheet for further information.
-P18 Heading
+The system automatically detects the mean wind direction by averaging over a time period of 2 minutes to 60 minutes (this time period can be changed in setup, see page 24 s24).
+To manually overide this automatic calculation and set the mean wind direction: 1.
+If a Wind Transmitter is included in your Micronet system then simply press the button; (the current wind direction is stored as the mean wind direction and displayed for 5 seconds during which time the and buttons may be used to adjust the value.)
+If the mean wind direction changes, press again.
+2. If you do not have a Wind Transmitter included, sail close hauled and press the button then tack and, once close hauled, press the button again.
+If the mean wind direction changes then the display may be updated by pressing and holding the button while sailing on port tack, the button while sailing on starboard tack or the button while head to wind.
+See Raymarine's "Using wind shifts to your advantage" sheet for further information.
+Heading Chapter 18 Heading

-Current Compass Heading of the vessel as measured by the Compass Transducer.
-The value displayed will be affected by the calibration routine for the compass (see page 32).
-P19 Heading on opposite tack
+Current compass heading of the vessel as measured by the Compass Transducer.
+The value displayed will be affected by the calibration routine for the compass (see page 32 section 4.4).
+The heading is displayed as degrees Magnetic or True depending on the current compass setting.
+See page 25 s26 to set.
+19 Heading on opposite tack

-Compass heading which the vessel will follow should it tack through the wind, calculated by the display.
-Apparent Wind Angle and Magnetic Heading must be available on the network for this calculation to be made.
-P20 Speed Over the Ground
+Compass heading that the vessel will follow should it tack through the wind, calculated by the display.
+Apparent Wind Angle and Magnetic Heading must be available for this calculation to be made.
+20 Speed Over the Ground

-Vessels Speed Over the Ground as calculated by the GPS Antenna.
-P21 Course Over the Ground
+The vessel's speed over the ground as calculated by the GPS Antenna or a GPS receiver.
+21 Course Over the Ground

-Vessels Course Over the Ground as calculated by the GPS Antenna.
-P22 Latitude 7775 Vessels current Latitude as calculated by the GPS Antenna.
-P23 Longitude
+The vessel's course over the ground as calculated by the GPS Antenna or a GPS receiver.
+22 Latitude

+The vessel's current latitude as calculated by the GPS Antenna or a GPS receiver.
+23 Longitude

-Vessels current Longitude as calculated by the GPS Antenna.
-P24 Bearing to Waypoint
+The vessel's current longitude as calculated by the GPS Antenna or a GPS receiver.

+Waypoint Chapter

+24 Bearing to Waypoint

-Bearing To (active) Waypoint.
-The active Waypoint being the one to which the GPS is currently navigating.
-P25 Distance to Waypoint
+Bearing to (active) waypoint.
+The active waypoint being the one to which the GPS is currently navigating as defined by a GPS receiver or plotter.
+The waypoint name will be displayed.

+25 Distance to Waypoint